 VanDyke Software applications generate public/private keys using a simple wizard or a command-line utility.
 In the SecureCRT or SecureFX Tools menu, the Create Public Key… menu item launches the Key Generation wizard.
 The Public-Key Assistant toolbar button (also found in the Tools menu) may also be used to generate keys.

-You first choose the type of key (DSA or RSA), then the passphrase that is used to protect access to your private key.
+You first choose the type of key (DSA, RSA, or ECDSA) and the passphrase that is used to protect access to your private key.
 If using an RSA key type and SecureCRT or SecureFX 7.3 or newer, you can then select a key length between 512 and 16,384 bits (SecureCRT and SecureFX versions 7.2 and earlier are limited to key lengths between 512 and 2048 bits).
 2048 bits is a common length with a good level of security.
 In many organizations, users are given guidelines for these settings.
 The time required to generate a key increases with the key length, and may be several minutes depending on processor speed.

 You will have the choice of storing your key in VanDyke Software format (the public key is stored in a file that matches the IETF standard format) or in the OpenSSH format.
 If you are connecting to an OpenSSH server, you may want to use the OpenSSH format to simplify the process involved with setting up the remote server with your public-key file.
 If you are connecting to a VShell server, you can use either format since VShell accepts them both.